limjiahau/limjiahau/README.md

 🧠 Currently pursuing my B.Eng in Mechanical Engineering (First Class with Highest Distinction)

-👯‍♀️ Looking to pursue a career in tech for public good and
+👯‍♀️ Looking to pursue a career in tech for public good

-🤔 a Master's in Computer Science (if given the opportunity)

 💬 More details loading...